bantbattlemage/LotusFactorioMod/readme.txt

 Big Brother

 Island generation script is modified off of Freight Forwarding, but does not rely on it as a dependency.

-AAI Industry is a recommended but not required light overhaul mod that plays well with the mod pack.
-AAI Industry's fuel packs are disabled by default, as there is already custom fuel added, but that is the only integration.